pyqlsa/wdict/README.md

           - none:         Leave the word as-is

       --site-policy <SITE_POLICY>
-          Site policy for discovered urls
+          Site policy for discovered URLs

           [default: same]

           Possible values:
-          - same:      Allow crawling urls, only if the domain exactly matches
+          - same:      Allow crawling URL, only if the domain exactly matches
-          - subdomain: Allow crawling urls if they are the same domain or subdomains
+          - subdomain: Allow crawling URLs if they are the same domain or subdomains
-          - sibling:   Allow crawling urls if they are the same domain or a sibling
+          - sibling:   Allow crawling URLs if they are the same domain or a sibling
-          - all:       Allow crawling all urls, regardless of domain
+          - all:       Allow crawling all URLs, regardless of domain

   -r, --req-per-sec <REQ_PER_SEC>
           Number of requests to make per second

           [default: 5]

-  -x, --max-concurrent <MAX_CONCURRENT>
+  -l, --limit-concurrent <LIMIT_CONCURRENT>
-          Maximum number of concurrent requests
+          Limit the number of concurrent requests to this value

           [default: 5]